hapax/hapax.github.io/assets/teaching.md

 They should see the function settle down to something continuous as as $n$ gets large.
 (See [this Geogebra applet](https://www.geogebra.org/m/BTRh89uH) by David Richeson for example.)
-This is not be a proof, but it does give a convincing numerical demonstration both of convergence and continuity.
+This is not a proof, but it does give a convincing numerical demonstration both of convergence and continuity.

 Another question is why we bother *adding* the triangles.